Keep Moving (Madness album): Background

-USA/Canadian version
+North American version

 This pressing has a different running order to the UK version and includes the singles "Wings of a Dove" and "The Sun and the Rain" in place of "Waltz Into Mischief" and "Time for Tea" (although the cassette and CD both include all 14 tracks).
 The version of "The Sun and the Rain" used here, and also issued as a single in North America, has an edited outro, reducing the length by some 12 seconds.
-A vinyl picture disc version, using the USA/Canadian track listing, was also issued in the UK.
+A vinyl picture disc version, using the US/Canadian track listing, was also issued in the UK.